 And it means paying daily attention to what you need in your life to live it consciously.
 It is minimalism at its best and what creating your life is all about.

-But it isn’t meant to be all-encompassing.
-It isn’t another tool by which you measure yourself, or judge yourself.
-Being in the moment is just a way to slow things down at times to catch up with your life.
+Being in the moment isn’t meant to be all-encompassing.
+It isn’t another tool by which you measure or judge yourself.
+Being in the moment is a way to slow things to catch up with your life.
+It is a way of being aware that you need to catch up, and ground yourself – solidly here and now.
+And it is a way to accomplish more – more clearly, and more intentionally.

-I have learned that being present, while sometimes difficult, is, in fact, not possible all the time – which is actually quite refreshing.
+I have learned that being present, while sometimes difficult, is not possible all the time – which is actually quite refreshing.
 Chasing after that presence all the time simply sets you up for failure.
 It puts an unfair expectation on you to do something that can’t be achieved because life is always moving.
-There are priorities and tasks and important things that need your attention.
+There are priorities, tasks, and important things that need your attention.

-And take your attention.
+And sometimes they take your attention.
 And that is okay.

 Instead of aiming to be in the moment all the time, aim to create the time to notice and pay attention to what is around you.

-Choose to make it a daily goal to be more aware of moments that move you.
-Moments when God is present or the Universe is nudging you to stop or slow down.
+And choose to make it a daily goal to be more aware of moments that move you.
+And be conscious of moments when God is present or the Universe is nudging you to stop or slow down.

 Make obvious and call attention to the little things that bring you joy, or for that which you are grateful.